BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection: Experiments Post CodaBench Submission

+After the release of the official rankings and leaderboard on GitHub, we trained both SFT and SFT + DPO on the full training set.
+For the DPO runs, we also experimented with LLM-as-a-judge filtering of preference pairs using DeepSeek-R1 \cite{deepseekai2025deepseekr1}, following the same filtering procedure described in Section~\ref{sec:post-submission}.
+Full details in \ref{sec:pair-generation}.

-After the release of the official rankings, we trained both SFT and SFT + DPO on the full training set.
-When trained on all 3,222 examples, SFT achieved an F1 score of $0.7712$ after 3 epochs and $0.7795$ after 10 epochs on the test set.
+Tables~\ref{tab:rationale-ablation} and~\ref{tab:dpo-pair-size} report results on the \textbf{official English test set} ($n{=}1{,}452$), using models trained on the full official training split.
+When trained on all 3,222 examples from the official English training split, SFT achieved an F1 score of $0.7712$ after 3 epochs and $0.7795$ after 10 epochs on the test set.
 Applying DPO to the best-performing SFT model resulted in an F1 score of $0.7889$.

-This modest gain suggests a limited benefit from DPO, likely due to low-quality preference data (see also Section~6.1).
+Training data was re-validated by Claude~3.5 Sonnet (hereafter \textit{Rejudged Sonnet} dataset), and DPO preference pairs were filtered using DeepSeek-R1 \cite{deepseekai2025deepseekr1} as an LLM judge, yielding a balanced 62:38 FP:FN ratio.

+\paragraph{Rejudged Sonnet dataset.} The Rejudged Sonnet dataset is derived from the official English training split (3,222 examples) by re-validating every label with Claude~3.5 Sonnet as an LLM judge.
+Reasoning for each example was generated by GPT OSS 120B Nitro; Claude~3.5 Sonnet then evaluated the generated reasoning and revised labels where the reasoning did not support the original annotation.
+Each label was then also manually reviewed.
+Of the 3,178 training examples with an exact text match in the rejudged set, 196 (6.2\%) received a revised label, finally producing a net increase in the proportion of polarized examples.